..

 To ensure your system is up to date, we recommend upgrading your operating system’s kernel to the latest available version before proceeding.

-On Fedora and other RPM-based distributions, this can be done with the following command:
+On Fedora and other RPM-based distributions, this can be done with the command below.
+For other distributions, consult your package manager’s documentation.

 Step 3: Install required packages